Graduate Opportunities and Financial Resources

 California State University, East Bay offers numerous forms of financial support for current graduate students.
 The Academic Programs and Graduate Studies (APGS) Student Services office coordinates the many programs which provide financial resources and educational opportunities in support of your graduate education.

-Submit all application materials to Office of Academic Programs and Graduate Studies, SA 4500.
+Submit all application materials to the Office of Academic Programs and Graduate Studies, SA 4500.

 Through the Chancellor's Doctoral Incentive Program (CDIP), the California State University (CSU) provides financial assistance in the form of a student loan to a limited number of individuals pursuing doctoral degrees.
 The program seeks to provide loans to doctoral students who are interested in applying and competing for CSU instructional faculty positions after completion of the doctoral degree.
 The program is designed to increase the diversity of persons qualified to fill instructional faculty position in the CSU.

 Through the Doctoral Incentive Program, students may borrow up to $10,000 per year (up to a total of $30,000 within a five-year period).
 Students who complete their doctoral studies and teach in the CSU system as full-time faculty members will have their loans forgiven at the rate of twenty percent for each year of teaching; those who do not obtain a CSU faculty position are required to repay the loan at an interest rate comparable to other graduate student loans.
 Employment at a CSU campus, however, is not guaranteed.
-Applicants are not required to be accepted into a doctoral program at the time of applying.
+Applicants are not required to be accepted into a doctoral program at the time of applying but must enroll in Fall 2015 to receive the award.

 Information and Application